 Also open to grade 11s!
-Design and make your own one-of-a-kind jewellery!
-You will learn about jewellery design and construction, tools and equipment, safe workshop practices, cold and hot metal working procedures and both traditional and modern jewellery making techniques as you create/make custom rings, bracelets, pendants, keychains and castings from a variety of materials.
-Whether it's a career, or a hobby, jewellery making can be a very fun and satisfying pursuit.
+Design and make your own one-of-a-kind jewelry!
+You will learn about jewelry design and construction, tools and equipment, safe workshop practices, cold and hot metal working procedures and both traditional and modern jewelry making techniques as you create/make custom rings, bracelets, pendants, keychains and castings from a variety of materials.
+Whether it's a career, or a hobby, jewelry making can be a very fun and satisfying pursuit.